 Where Does Rain Go?
 Find Your Watershed Community Service Videos: Easy Ways to Protect Waterways Show How You're Taking Action

-Let's celebrate Clean Water Education Partnership's Regional Creek Week (March 12-19, 2022)!
-This week includes local events and online resources that bring more awareness to clean water and why it is so important to our communities and the environment.
-Event details coming soon.
+Let's celebrate Clean Water Education Partnership's Regional Creek Week from March 12-19, 2022!
+This week includes local events and online resources that bring more awareness to clean water and why it is so important for our communities and the environment.

 2021 Stream Cleanup Stats